ayowee/MeteorEscape/README.md

 ## How to Play

-- Swipe on the screen to control the movement of your spaceship.
+- Tap on the required side of screen to control the movement of your spaceship.
 - Dodge incoming meteors and obstacles to stay alive.
 - Survive as long as possible to achieve the highest score.